jjant/snake.js/README.md

 ### Controls

-Move the snake with the arrow keys or WASD.
+Move the snake with the arrow keys, pause with P.